Achieving DNA Labeling Capacity with Minimum Labels through Extremal de Bruijn Subgraphs: Introduction

 \section{Introduction}

-Labeling of DNA molecules with fluorescent markers is a valuable technique for investigating DNA at the molecular level.
-This method is extensively employed in the fields of molecular biology and medicine, finding numerous applications in genomics and microbiology~\cite{moter2000fluorescence, chen2018efficient, gruszka2021single}.
-The labeling can be done in many methods, such as Fluorescence in situ hybridization (FISH) \cite{moter2000fluorescence}, CRISPR \cite{chen2018efficient,ma2015multicolor}, and Methyltransferases \cite{deen2017methyltransferase}.
-The process of optical mapping~\cite{levy2013beyond, muller2017optical} is one application of the labeling method, and in~\cite{Nogin2023}, a mathematical model was developed to optimize labels for specific applications within the optical mapping process.
+Labeling DNA molecules with fluorescent markers provides a powerful means to investigate their structure and function at the molecular level.
+This technique supports a wide range of applications, particularly in genomics, microbiology, and molecular medicine~\cite{moter2000fluorescence, chen2018efficient, gruszka2021single}.
+Labeling methods vary and include fluorescence in situ hybridization (FISH)\cite{moter2000fluorescence}, CRISPR-based systems\cite{chen2018efficient,ma2015multicolor}, and approaches involving methyltransferases\cite{deen2017methyltransferase}.
+One notable application of the labeling method is the optical mapping process~\cite{levy2013beyond, muller2017optical}.
+In~\cite{Nogin2023}, a mathematical model was developed to optimize labels for specific applications within this process.